 Static magnetic interference is resolved through magnetic calibration.
-Dynamic magnetic interference is compensated by a filter algorithm, but should be minimised where possible through installation location - see 6.10 Magnetics for more information.
-To compensate for static magnetic interference, magnetic calibration should be performed whenever the Certus installation changes.
+Dynamic magnetic interference is compensated by a filter algorithm, but should be minimised where possible by selecting the best possible mounting location or implementing magnetic shielding - see 6.10 Magnetics for more information.
+To compensate for static magnetic interference, magnetic calibration should be performed whenever the Certus mounting location or operation environment changes.

 Certus contains a dynamic magnetic compensation filter that is able to mitigate the effects of short term magnetic interference sources while in operation.
 For example, if Certus is installed in a car and the car drives over a large piece of magnetised steel, this will be compensated for.
 Another example is driving through a tunnel which is built from reinforced concrete, which can distort the local magnetic field substantially.
-It is important to note that for the Certus dynamic magnetic compensation filter to operate correctly, Certus needs to get a GNSS fix at least once every time it is moved more than 50km.
-Each time Certus moves more than 50km the new position is stored permanently and allows Certus to update its world magnetic model values.
+It is important to note that for the Certus dynamic magnetic compensation filter to operate correctly, Certus needs to get a GNSS fix at least once every time it is moved more than 50 km.
+Each time Certus moves more than 50 km the new position is stored permanently and allows Certus to update its world magnetic model values.

 There are three types of magnetic calibration available: 2D calibration, 3D calibration and automatic calibration.
+The three magnetic calibration types and their respective typical applications are described as follows.

-- 2D calibration involves at least one full rotation of the vehicle about the Z axis and is designed for vehicles that cannot easily or safely be turned upside down, such as full size cars, planes and boats. - 3D calibration involves at least two full rotations of each axis (X, Y & Z) and is designed for vehicles that can easily and safely be rotated upside down, such as underwater vehicles.
+- 2D calibration involves at least one full rotation of the vehicle about the Z-axis and is designed for vehicles that are not intended to travel whilst turned upside down, such as full-sized cars, passenger planes and boats. - 3D calibration involves at least two full rotations of each axis (X, Y and Z) and is designed for vehicles that are intended to be manoeuvred and travel upside down, such as underwater vehicles.
 3D calibration offers slightly better performance, and is recommended where possible.
 Be mindful that the support mechanism used to support the vehicle during calibration can influence the results. - Automatic magnetic calibration continuously and automatically calibrates for static magnetic interference while the unit is in operation.
-It is not as accurate as the 2D or 3D calibration, however it is very convenient for applications where it is impractical to employ those methods.
+While it is not as accurate as 2D or 3D calibration, and can take significantly longer to calibrate, automatic magnetic calibration is very convenient for applications where it is impractical to employ those methods.